 The system can be delivered by web, SaaS or cloud, although cloud, in this case, has the advantage because of its association with Salesforce.
 While prices start at $75 per user, pricing for full functionality ERP seats is around $175 per user per month after implementation.

 Syspro manufacturing software offers ERP functionality that can be tailored to the scale of the enterprise.
 This Tier III provider also offers a modular system and additional modules can be added later as the company grows.
-Syspro has the base elements common to small ERP systems such as shop floor control, inventory control and finance functions.
+Syspro has the base elements common to small ERP systems such as shop floor control, inventory control, and finance functions.
 Syspro also has a strong scheduling functionality that allows it to utilize single-constraint as well as multi-constraint scheduling.
-This allows the system to track actual vs estimated labour and manage materials and scrap for work-in-process.
+This allows the system to track actual vs estimated labor and manage materials and scrap for work-in-process.
 This is a valuable tool for smaller manufacturers where material costs can make a big impact on profit.
 The system also has Engineering Change Control (ECC) so users can track and manage changes to versions in production.

 The platform has improved its user interface and has multiple visual tools to connect master data throughout an enterprise.
-It also has a unified system for mixed mode manufacturing, another important consideration for smaller manufacturers looking to optimize and track their production processes.
+It also has a unified system for mixed-mode manufacturing, another important consideration for smaller manufacturers looking to optimize and track their production processes.

 For all the sophistication within its core manufacturing functionality, there are some negatives related to reporting and data management.
 The out of box reports are not useful and must be redone to suit the individual company and there are limitations on how much customization can be done.
 And data between key areas such as inventory and AR must be in the same cost period to ensure accuracy.
 This limits some data analysis and forces users to be vigilant where other providers handle the issue seamlessly.